salcedoe/MtMdocs/docs/imageProcessing/ImageRGB.md

 ![img-name](images/tissue-imgVwr.png){ width="750"}

 >Here, we show the image 'tissue.png' along with its metadata.
 Notice the Image type is listed as `truecolor`, the bitdepth is 24 bit.
 Also notice that the "Pixel Info" indicator now shows three intensity values ([203 203 241] in this case) instead of just one.
-And there is no contrast tab (those are only available for grayscale images)
+And there is no contrast tab (those are only available for grayscale images).

-When we zoom to pixels (in the Zoom section), each pixel has three color values, R, G, and B
+When we zoom to pixels (in the Zoom section), each pixel has three color values, R, G, and B.

 ![img-name](images/tissue-imgVwr-zoom2pixel.png){ width="750"}